Home-delivered meals are proven to be effective at helping older Americans, the chronically ill and recently discharged patients stay healthier.

-But how do health care companies, community groups, governmental agencies – even family members -- determine who could benefit from home-delivered meals?
-And how can they account for situational issues like lack of transportation or living near the poverty line that impact one’s ability access healthy food?
+But how do health care companies, community groups, government agencies — even family members — determine who could benefit from home-delivered meals?
+And how can they account for situational issues like lack of transportation or living near the poverty line that impact one’s ability to access healthy food?

 There are several approaches — from simple to high tech — that can help.

-Often the easiest and fastest approach is to talk with an individual to assess his or her needs.
-Almost half of health care organizations use an online assessment tool or a conversation to determine need.
+Often the easiest and fastest approach is to talk with an individual to assess their needs.
+Many health care organizations use an assessment tool or a conversation to determine need.
 Key questions to ask include:

-- · Are you eating healthy meals each day?
+- Are you eating nutritious meals each day?